SimplGy/api-vcr/README.md

 ## Quick Start Guide

-First let's launch in record mode so we can pass through requests and record the responses.
+First let's launch in `--record` mode so we can pass through requests and record the responses:

-To run in record mode:

     api-vcr http://jsonplaceholder.typicode.com/ --record